 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-One or two sweet potatoes can easily be made at a time.
+The time needed varies for dehydrated sweet potato dog treats depending on how thick the potatoes are cut and your preferred texture for the treats.
+One or two sweet potatoes can be easily prepared at a time in the oven or a food dehydrator.
 I prefer to make two at once for easy clean-up, but I also have two large sweethearts who will gobble them up.

 Jump to: